Robertleoj/RL-introduction-workbook/Chapter3/written_exercises.md

 ## Programming

-We could face a reinforcement learner create programs for tasks.
+We could face a reinforcement learner create programs for tasks, given a description in some form.
 In fact, this has already been done.

 The agent might receive as a state the programming language it should use, if it should not decide that itself.
 Of course it should want a description of the program.